Tuition, Fees, and Registration

 Below is an example of the cost of attendance per semester.

-Students who are admitted to the Post-Baccalaureate Premedical Program and registered for at least one course are eligible for financial assistance for the length of the program (up to three years), provided they meet satisfactory academic progress standards.
+Students who are admitted to the Post-Baccalaureate Premedical program and registered for at least one course are eligible for financial assistance for the length of the program (up to three years), provided they meet satisfactory academic progress standards.
 Financial aid awards will be calculated at the graduate funding level.
+Learn more about financial aid.

-All students in the Post-Baccalaureate Premedical Program are automatically enrolled in Washington University's basic student health insurance plan unless proof of comparable coverage is provided.
+All students in the Post-Baccalaureate Premedical program are automatically enrolled in Washington University's basic student health insurance plan unless proof of comparable coverage is provided.
 Additionally, the policy may be purchased for dependents.
-The 2017-2018 annual student cost for this policy is $1,630 and the deadline to waive out of the plan is September 5, 2017.
-All students in the Post-Baccalaureate Premedical Program will be charged a Health and Wellness fee of $187.50 per semester each fall and spring, regardless of the health insurance plan they have.
+The 2019-2020 annual student cost for this policy is $1,942 and the deadline to waive out of the plan is September 5, 2019.
+All students in the Post-Baccalaureate Premedical program will be charged a Health and Wellness fee of $250 per semester each fall and spring, regardless of the health insurance plan they have.

 For more information on the current student health insurance policy, medical leave policy and procedures, or about waving the health insurance coverage, please visit the Student Health Services website.